Voices (Matchbook Romance album)

-Voices is the second and final studio album by American rock band Matchbook Romance.
-Production and recording for the album began on April 2005 after a year and a half of almost non stop touring.
-The album's sound leaves behind much of the stripped down sound of their debut, Stories and Alibis, opting for a darker, more foreboding tone.
-The album was released through Epitaph Records on February 14, 2006 in US. accompanied by the single "Monsters" and radio only single "Surrender".
+Voices is the second studio album by American rock band Matchbook Romance.
+Production and recording for the album began in April 2005 after a year and a half of almost non stop touring.
+The album's sound leaves behind much of the stripped-down sound of their debut, Stories and Alibis, opting for a darker, more foreboding tone.
+The album was released through Epitaph Records on February 14, 2006. accompanied by the single "Monsters" and radio only single "Surrender".